hjjg200/pocketserver/README.md

 - Music player
 - Drag and drop to upload
-- Server to go for iPhone, local network can access the server using browser
+- https server to go for iPhone, local network can access the server using browser

 ## TODO

-- data-mod, basename not in gMetadataMap
-    - func(metaMap, animateAddition)
-- it appears that most crash come from too frequent handling of mounted icloud drive
-    - Ensure only one ReadDir call at a time
-- list time, list details time
-- graceful handling of mounted icloud drive
 - replay icon for retry; status timeout; graceful timeout; needs custom src handling for video, img, audio; default thumbnail and placeholder
 - Create album
 - paste to upload for iOS safari
 - fix when playing stops after uploading
 - playlist shuffle and loop single song
+    - playlist edit
 - ipv6

 ### Memo